shreyasgurav/Luca/README.md

-# LUCA - Learning & Understanding Conversational Assistant
+# Nova — Neural Omni-View Assistant

 An on-device macOS assistant that sees your screen, understands context, and helps across tasks.
 Nova captures, analyzes, chats, and remembers—combining multimodal AI with a refined desktop UX.

-Luca stands for "Learning & Understanding Conversational Assistant".
+Nova stands for "Neural Omni-View Assistant".

 ## 🎯 Professional Audio Capture

-Luca uses **Screen Recording permission** to capture system audio (YouTube, Zoom, music, etc.) automatically.
+Nova uses **Screen Recording permission** to capture system audio (YouTube, Zoom, music, etc.) automatically.
+This is the same approach used by professional apps like Clueify.

 ### ✅ Zero Configuration Required
 - **No external drivers** like BlackHole